coursera-projects-mnmousa/coursera-machinelearning-python/README.md

 15. Updated the pipeline and parameter grid using a different classifier

 ## 📁 Files
-- final_project_machine_learning_with_python.ipynb – Contains the original project instructions from the course and my completed solution
+- rainfall_prediction.ipynb – Contains the original project instructions from the course and my completed solution
 - weatherAUS.csv – Dataset used for training and testing

 🔗 [Link to the course](https://www.coursera.org/learn/machine-learning-with-python)